Ndiatenda/Deep-Learning-Fundamentals/README.md

 # Deep Learning Fundamentals (ML0115EN)
 This course introduces and explains the idea behind every Deep Learning method.
+The first module now introduces deep learning.
+The second and the third module discuss the most common deep learning models.
+The fourth module discusses some of the common deep learning platforms and libraries that are available.
+Module 4 discusses TensorFlow.

 ## Objectives
 * Introduction to deep learning